 Most beautiful US regions and natural wonders on the East Coast

-Niagara Falls, New York, is by far one of the most beautiful destinations in the United States.
+Niagara Falls, New York, is by far one of the most beautiful places to go on the East Coast.
 As home to the first national park, the beauty of the Falls is difficult to top, but it’s the city’s diverse landscape that makes Niagara Falls so uniquely beautiful.

 There are multiple guided tours offered at Niagara Falls that boast in-depth historical and practical knowledge.
 Start at the Falls by booking a spot on the Cave of the Winds Tour.
 This exhilarating walk takes guests into a stormy mist zone where they soak up the powerful water spraying from the gorgeous Niagara Falls.
 Once you work up the courage to “explore the roar”, book the Maid of the Mist Tour to ride a boat into the basin of Niagara Falls State Park’s Horseshoe Falls.

-After exploring this mesmerising natural wonder, check out the rest of Niagara Falls State Park.
+After exploring this mesmerising natural wonder, check out the rest of Niagara Falls State Park, which is also one of the must see places on the East Coast.
 Here you can experience a world-renowned wonder by exploring acres of well-kept hiking trails through scenic terrain.
 Immerse yourself in the breathtaking Upstate scenery and head over to the area’s award-winning wineries and tasty orchards.

 Niagara Falls is by far one of the most beautiful vacation spots on the East Coast.
 The best accommodations offered in the city are located right along the Canadian border.
 Perfectly located steps away from the Falls in downtown Niagara Falls, Hyatt Place, offers superior service and accommodations at a fantastic price.